Morbotu/kitronik-space-invaders/README.md

 `pyminifier -o kitronik-space-invaders.min.py --obfuscate-variables --obfuscate-functions --obfuscate-classes kitronik-space-invaders.py`

-I used the obfuscation to replace all variable, functions and classes names with single letters.
+I used the obfuscation to replace all variables, functions and classes names with single letters.
 After minifying flash your file to the micro:bit.

 `uflash kitronik-space-invaders.min.py`
 or if you want to convert it to hex.